 This partnership has established a unique sustainable community-based medical clinic in Peralta, Dominican Republic and is expanding to include surgical care and training.
 Our achievements include:

-*New* - A public/private partnership was created between the Ministry of Health and Peralta's NGO, which will help sustain the health care model.
-The Ministry of Health will provide supporting staff (physician, RN, health care providers, pharmacist and custodian), medication, and pharmaceuticals.
-Staff will be hired from within the community.
+*New* - A public/private partnership was created between the Ministry of Health and Peralta's NGO.
+The Ministry of Health will provide supporting staff.
+A local physician, RN, health care providers, pharmacist and custodian were hired locally.
+The clinic received medication, and pharmaceuticals.

 Over 3,000 patients seen each year, more than 500 each medical trip